Table of Contents:

 - Article XII - Amendments

 The National Association of Bank Servicers was founded December 6, 1972 in Fremont, Ohio and incorporated May 15, 1975 in the Commonwealth of Massachusetts.
 The organization changed its name to Association for Financial Technology as part of bylaws amendments adopted May 11, 1994.
+The corporation was reincorporated in the State of Ohio on February 24, 1995 as a non-profit corporation under Section 501© (6) of the Internal Revenue Code.

 Originally Adopted: September 23, 1977